 Despite all of the tribulations of pigeon racing in the 20th century, our members have risen to the call during two periods of national emergency, many giving the ultimate sacrifice for their country, with many thousands more maimed for life during active service.
 Over these periods, thousands of pigeons were bred by our members and used for communication purposes during the periods of conflict, carrying important and secret information or conveying messages that actually saved the lives of servicemen.
 During the last war, of the 53 Dickin Medals presented for animal bravery, 32 of them were presented to pigeons and this speaks volumes for the role played by our humble racing pigeons at a time of national emergency.
 See our dedicated page on pigeons in war.

-The head office has been based in Cheltenham, Gloucestershire, since 1964.
+The head office was based in Cheltenham, Gloucestershire, from 1964 to 2021.
 In fact, pigeons had a major part in the town’s history far before that: in 1715 the astute birds were seen to be pecking at soil with great interest in Bayshill Road – they appeared to be partial to the minerals in the earth.
 Digging commenced and a well was sunk, and the famous Cheltenham Spa waters were discovered.
 At the height of its popularity there were 26 spa water sites around the town, built to cope with the vast influx of visitors, greatly encouraged by the visit of King George III in 1788.
 The pigeon has pride of place on Cheltenham’s coat of arms, and on top of all the public information signposts around the town.

 It has been estimated that in 1989 the total membership of the RPRA was 60,000 and that this total has since been declining steadily.
 Certainly the past eight years have witnessed a drop in membership of approximately 7.5% over the total period.
 Hopefully, during the next few years, this fall will be arrested and stabilise.
 Today the Royal Pigeon Racing Association is a thriving business with over thirty employees, an annual turnover of over £1.2 million per year and assets which include office buildings.